LEARN-LK/IAM/IDPonUbuntu.md

 ### Release Attributes for your Service Providers (SP) in Production Environment

-41. Edit `/opt/shibboleth-idp/conf/attribute-filter.xml` to include service providers who will use your IDP to authenticate your users for their services.
+41. If you have any service provider (eg: Moodle) that supports SAML, you may use them to authenticate via your IDP.
+To do that, edit `/opt/shibboleth-idp/conf/attribute-filter.xml` to include service providers to authenticate your users for their services.

    * Consult Service Provider guidelines and https://fr.ac.lk/templates/attribute-filter-LEARN-Production.xml on deciding what attributes you should release.
+   * Instruction to add you moodle installations: https://moodle.org/auth/shibboleth/README.txt

    * Reload shibboleth.AttributeFilterService to apply the new SP